pookleblinky/lifescripts/ideas.md

 not about everything.
 Maybe a personal killfile for issues/events that gives you permission to focus and not feel obligated to be torn apart by competing streams of dystopia.

+Idea: extract thirst/fuckslevel etc into a literal statsheet that those scripts look at.
+Change em all in one spot.